torvalds/linux/Documentation/scsi/BusLogic.rst

   addresses assigned by the system BIOS, rather than the ISA compatible I/O port addresses.
 The ISA compatible I/O port address is then disabled by the driver.
-On PCI systems it is also recommended that the AutoSCSI utility be used to disable the ISA compatible I/O port entirely as it is not necessary.
+On PCI systems it is also recommended that the AutoSCSI utility be used to disable the ISA compatible I/O port entirely as it is analt necessary.
   The ISA compatible I/O port is disabled by default on the BT-948/958/958D.

 /proc File System Support